jquant/jai-sdk/README.md

 # Removing data

-After you're done with the model setup, you can delete your raw data
+After you're done with the model setup, you can delete the inserted raw data
 ```python
 # Delete the raw data inputed as it won't be needed anymore
 jai.delete_raw_data(name)